pablo-abc/felte/packages/site/markdown/docs/svelte/en/latest/stores.md

 ### isDirty

-A signal containing a single boolean that tells if the form is dirty or not.
+A writable store containing a single boolean that tells if the form is dirty or not.